project-oak/tink-rust/README.md

 ## Crate Structure

-The core `tink` crate holds common functionality and includes the `trait` definitions for all [primitives](https://github.com/google/tink/blob/v1.5.0/docs/PRIMITIVES.md), but includes very little cryptographic functionality.
+The `tink-core` crate holds common functionality and includes the `trait` definitions for all [primitives](https://github.com/google/tink/blob/v1.5.0/docs/PRIMITIVES.md), but includes very little cryptographic functionality.

 Individual cryptographic primitives are implemented in `tink-<primitive>` crates, which depend on:

-- the `tink` crate for common types and helpers
+- the `tink-core` crate for common types and helpers
 - the `tink-proto` crate for protobuf-derived `struct`s
 - the RustCrypto crates to provide underlying cryptographic implementations.

-For example, the `tink-aead` crate provides code that performs authenticated encryption with additional data (AEAD), implementing the `tink::Aead` trait.
+For example, the `tink-aead` crate provides code that performs authenticated encryption with additional data (AEAD), implementing the `Aead` trait from `tink-core`.

 All of the tests for the Tink crates are integration tests (i.e. only use public APIs) and reside in a separate `tink-tests` crate.